 The hardest part about feeding green tripe is finding it.
 Butchers aren’t allowed to sell it because it is untreated, so you may need to go underground to locate a fresh source.
 I know of one business in Victoria that (legally) sells it in the little muffins pictured above, and you can buy it in a semi-processed form from most major pet stores.
 Otherwise, ask around your local farmers and see if any can point you in the right direction.

-I know I write a lot about dogs but tripe is also an excellent addition to your cat’s diet too.
+I know I write a lot about dogs but tripe is also an excellent addition to your cat’s diet too, which is why we include it in both our dog and cat Essential Blends.